CoeJoder/bash-tools/README.md

 # bash-tools
-A collection of bash utilities I use across projects.
+A general-purpose library of useful bash functions and constants.

+## Importing
+Add this repository as a submodule to your main project.

+Then in your project scripts, `source` the file `bash-tools.sh`.